Speaking: Grammar in Speaking B1 - Lesson 4: Using 1st & 2nd Conditionals

 Real vs. Unreal Situations

-A conditional sentence1 has two parts: the 'if' clause (the condition) and the 'result' clause.
-In this lesson, we will compare the First Conditional (for real possibilities) and the Second Conditional (for unreal or imaginary situations).
+A conditional sentence has two parts: the 'if' clause (the condition) and the 'result' clause.
+Let's compare the two types.

-To sound fluent when using conditionals, we almost always use contractions.
+To sound fluent when using conditionals, we almost always use contractions in spoken English.

 First Conditional: Real Possibility